moirahartigan/the-lady-goldsmith/README.md

 ### **User registration not required**

 It was important that the user was given the option to purchase from the store without having to register for an account.
-It's a personal pet peeve of mine to have to make accounts on online stores when I'm not guaranteed to go back again and Jewlery isn't necessarily a regular purchase.
+It's a personal pet peeve of mine to have to make accounts on online stores when I'm not guaranteed to go back again and Jewellery isn't necessarily a regular purchase.

 Even if a user doesn't have an account, they are still able to purchase, input a delivery address and have a confirmation email sent to them when they have completed a purchase.